efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/gmmasscalc/index.md

 - *exclusiveFilteredMass* is the sum of the exclusive masses of all the volumes with density>densityThreshold (0.02 g/cm3) -*excludedFilteredMass*  is the sum of the exclusive masses of all the volumes with density<densityThreshold (0.02 g/cm3)

-In addition to the default behaviour, *gmmasscalculator* offers the possibility to apply 2 filters to the geometry, described in what follows.
+In addition to the default behaviour, *gmmasscalc* offers the possibility to apply 2 filters to the geometry, described in what follows.

 The -p (--prefix) option allows to indicate the prefix of the volumes of interest.
-In this case  *gmmasscalculator* will loop over the geometry tree and calculate the mass of every Logical Volume that has the specified prefix in its name.
+In this case  *gmmasscalc* will loop over the geometry tree and calculate the mass of every Logical Volume that has the specified prefix in its name.
 For every Logical volume found, a different entry will be filled in the output report file.

 The -m (--material) option allows to specify to which material the user is interested.
-In this case  *gmmasscalculator* will loop over the geometry tree and calculate the mass of those volumes that are made of the material of interest.
+In this case  *gmmasscalc* will loop over the geometry tree and calculate the mass of those volumes that are made of the material of interest.

-If both the -p and -m flags are used, *gmmasscalculator* will combine the 2 filters and retrieve in the output file only the masses of the volumes containing the specified prefix and made of the desired material.
+If both the -p and -m flags are used, *gmmasscalc* will combine the 2 filters and retrieve in the output file only the masses of the volumes containing the specified prefix and made of the desired material.

 At the end of the report, the total exclusive mass for the requested geometry is  reported for all the volumes that satisfy the user request.
 The last item in the report will look like the following: